Grieving The Loss of a Pet

 Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 Since it has been almost 2 months since her passing I can now talk more about our loss.
 In order to commemorate her sweet little soul I ordered this statue called Minx in the Garden.
 If you knew my girl, you would have known how truly appropriate the name of the statue was when I saw it online.
 We used to call her Impusmaxius, when she was younger because she was just an imp and into everything.
-I mean we never had a loaf of bread without a hole in the bag and nibble marks because she was a dumpster kitty.
+I mean we never had a loaf of bread in the house without a hole in the bag and nibble marks because she was a dumpster kitty.
 When she was 4 months old she hopped in the refrigerator one morning, unknown to us, and ended up spending the day inside while we were at work.
 I cringe at even writing that, but clearly she lived through it and to the ripe old age of 19 so, no harm no foul?
 So it was almost as if Sasha, the queen of naughty little minx’s herself, had sent the online statue link to me.
 The best part, it was in the shape of Maine Coon, with the big fluffy tail and chest just like her, it was perfect.She now sits proudly in my rose garden and I can see her monument every morning when I have my coffee.
 It helps me to remember her and still move forward.
 I placed the statue at the base of the bird bath, since she loved to watch the birdies from the living room windows.
 While this is not one of my normal light and fluffy posts, I really hope that this article finds the audiences that it is intended for and can bring some peace, relief and solace during such a painful time, as the ones I read did for me.
 Paying it forward, God bless you all.